gpustack/llama-box/README.md

 server/completion/visual:

          --visual-max-image-size N
-                                  maximum image size when completion with vision, resize if exceed, must be larger than 224 and be multiples of 14 (default: 0)
+                                  maximum image size when completion with vision, resize the image size automatically if exceed, must be larger than 224 and be multiples of 14 (default: 0, 0 = disabled)

 server/embedding: